 Canine hip dysplasia (CHD) is a complex genetic disorder with polygenic (multiple genes acting together to produce a genetic variation) and multi-factorial developmental disorder characterized by hip joint laxity, joint degeneration, and without intervention can lead to osteoarthritis (OA).

-Canine hip dysplasia (CHD) is the most common inherited orthopedic trait in dogs–identified by an abnormal formation of the hip socket that, in its more severe form, can cause crippling lameness and eventually painful arthritis of the joints.
+Canine hip dysplasia (CHD) is the most common inherited orthopedic trait in dogs–identified by an abnormal formation of the hip socket that, in its more severe form, can cause crippling lameness and eventually swollen, painful arthritic joints.

 In dogs with hip dysplasia, the hip joint fails to develop properly from an early age so instead of sliding smoothly the hip joint rubs and grinds internally on itself.
 Over time, this results in deterioration and thickening of the joint capsule and the eventual loss of functional mobility, potentially crippling the dog.